Logo Unipa

 Botanica Meraviglia

-Site-specific project that intertwines contemporary art and botanical research, the reflection on the landscape as a living archive and on the Garden as an organism in continuous metamorphosis
+Site-specific project that intertwines contemporary art and botanical research, a reflection on the landscape as a living archive and on the Garden as an organism in continuous metamorphosis.

 Botanica Meraviglia